201 Spear Street, 11th Floor | San Francisco | CA 94105

 Always try to collect the largest down payment possible when creating a seller-financed real estate loan.
 To learn more about creating a high-value mortgage loan, click here.
 To learn more about creating a high-value business loan, click here.
 To view the proper definition of Debt-To-Income Ratio, please click here.

 A 90% loan to value ratio means you’re borrowing 90% of the property’s value, with the remaining 10% covered by your down payment.
 For example, on a property worth $100,000, a 90% LTV loan would mean you’re borrowing $90,000 and putting down $10,000 of your own money.
-This higher LTV ratio indicates a smaller down payment, which might lead to higher interest rates or the need for private mortgage insurance, as it’s seen as a riskier bet for lenders.
+This higher LTV ratio indicates a smaller down payment.
+If you get a loan with a high LTV, you may have to make higher monthly mortgage payments or adhere to stricter loan terms.

 An 80% LTV means that the loan amount is 80% of the property’s value, with the remaining 20% being your down payment.
 Basically, for every $100 of the property’s value, you’re borrowing $80 and putting down $20 of your own money.

 A 60 LTV means that the loan amount represents 60% of the property’s value.
 So, if you’re dealing with a property that’s valued at $100,000, a 60% LTV would imply that the loan you’re taking out is $60,000.
 The remaining 40% of the property’s value — in this case, $40,000 — would be covered by your down payment or, in the case of refinancing, your existing equity.
+This kind of ratio is often sought by lenders offering a home equity loan or line of credit, since it represents less risk and greater home’s equity.

 A 55 percent loan to value (LTV) means that the amount of the loan is equal to 55% of the property’s value.
 In simpler terms, for every $100 the property is worth, the loan will cover $55, and the remaining $45 would need to be covered by your down payment or existing equity in the property.